kentcdodds/old-kentcdodds.com/content/blog/why-i-never-use-shallow-rendering/index.md

     [`find`](http://airbnb.io/enzyme/docs/api/ReactWrapper/find.html)) which
     include the ability to find by a component class or even its `displayName` (again, the user does not care what your component is called and neither should your test).
-Note: react-testing-library supports querying for elements in ways that encourage accessibility in your components and more maintainable tests.
+Note: React Testing Library supports querying for elements in ways that encourage accessibility in your components and more maintainable tests.
 4. Getting a component instance (like enzyme's